ade-tm/swisscomm-technical-assesment/terraform-assignment/README.md

 docker-compose logs -f localstack | grep "Ready"
 ```

-You should see: `Ready.` in the logs when LocalStack is fully initialized.
+You should see `Ready.` in the logs when LocalStack is fully initialized.

 ### 2. Configure AWS CLI